cadensantiagoat/Spotify_To_Apple/README.md

 - Make sure you've selected a playlist first
 - Check browser console for any errors
 - Try a different export format if one doesn't work

+### Logout/Account Switching Issues
+- If logout doesn't allow you to switch accounts, disable third-party cookies in your browser settings (see Usage section above)
+- Alternatively, use an incognito/private window for account switching
+- Clear cookies for `accounts.spotify.com` if the login screen doesn't appear

 ## License